martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

 }
 ```

-We see that there might be multiple errors, represented as keys in this interface.
-The `any` type on the right side might contain an arbitrary object detailing the error.
-For instance, if we define a `Validators.maxLength(3)` for a field and the user inputs more than 3 chars, the field will have following error:
+we can see that each error is represented as a key in this interface.
+The `any` type on the value side might contain an arbitrary object detailing the error.
+For instance, if we define a `Validators.maxLength(3)` for a field and when the user inputs more than 3 chars, the field will output the following error:

 ```json
 {